-This course is free to enrol into under the guidance of your clinician.
+This course is free to enrol into under the guidance of a clinician.

 This course is only available for enrolment under clinician supervision.
-This clinician would be someone who knows you such as your GP or another mental health professional.
+This clinician would be someone who knows you, the young person, such as your GP or another mental health professional.

 We encourage young people, their parents/carers and clinician to discuss what kind of support will be most beneficial to the young person as they complete this course.
 Before starting the course, we recommend that you and your parent/carer discuss with your clinician how you can make contact if you have questions or concerns as you proceed though the lessons.

-Your parent/carer will receive an information guide with each lesson you do.
-This guide will summarise the skills you have learnt with ideas for how your parent/carer can support you.
+The parent/carer will receive an information guide with each lesson the young person does.
+This guide will summarise the skills taught, along with ideas for how the parent/carer can support the young person.

-You will benefit more from this course with support from both your parent/carer and clinician.
-Your clinician can help you apply the skills covered in the course.
+The young person will benefit more from this course with support from both their parent/carer and clinician.
+The clinician can help the young person to apply the skills covered in the course.

-You can access this course if your clinician is registered with THIS WAY UP and prescribes this course to you by e-mailing you a personalised registration link called a “Quickscript” using our secure online system.
+You (the young person) can access this course if your clinician is registered with THIS WAY UP and prescribes this course to your parent/carer by e-mailing your parent/carer a personalised registration link called a “Quickscript” using our secure online system.